 They need to grow and blossom to truly represent the voices of the people, the songs of the birds, the roaring of the oceans and the *whispers of the forest*.
 As we spend hours in these conference halls, let’s keep our ears open and listen closely to what they tell us.

-In the coming months, let’s fill this framework with meaning, with ACTION.
+[slowly:] In the coming months, let’s fill this framework with meaning, with ACTION.
 Let's fill these words with LIFE.

 Thank you very much.